Overwhelmed with trying to plan your virtual summit? I get it!

 Honestly, you'll thank yourself if you allow more than 90 days.
 It will allow more time to get the details right, improve your speaker experience, and lead to a more well-rounded event.

-If you've got a crazy schedule and don't know where a summit would fit in it then check out episode 30 with Ashley Gartland where she talked about making time for a summit in an already full business.
+If you've got a crazy schedule and don't know where a summit would fit in it then check out how to make room for a summit where Ashley Gartland talked about making time for a summit in an already full business.

 Once you've set your realistic date, it's time to make a plan.